Apply for a disclosure and barring (DBS) check online and find out why these employment checks are required.

 Our disclosure and barring service is a quick, easy and secure way to obtain a DBS check.
 It provides employers with information from the police and appropriate barred lists to help determine the suitability of an applicant to work in a post that involves working with children or vulnerable groups.

-To apply for a DBS check you must currently be working or intending to work in a regulated activity (pdf / 27 KB) for North Yorkshire County Council.
+To apply for a DBS check you must currently be working or intending to work in a regulated activity as set out on the government's website for North Yorkshire County Council.
 This includes both paid and volunteer roles.

 If you are from one of the following groups you can complete your DBS application now: